 Logic can be applied to questions, options, pages, and actions.
 In this tutorial we will cover how to set up question logic.

-1. Edit the target question that you wish to conditionally show.
+- Edit the follow-up target question that you wish to conditionally show.

 4. Click Save Question.

 When you set up a logic rule like this you are setting up the conditions for when this question will be shown.
 Once you save, this question will now be hidden by default and will only show when the conditions you set up are met.